How Treadmills Can Effectively Manage Sarcopenia

 - Difficulty performing everyday physical tasks.

-- A noticeable reduction in muscle size.
+- A visible reduction in muscle size.

 - Decreased ability of the body to metabolize protein for energy.

-This condition doesnât develop overnight but progressively worsens over time, emphasizing the importance of early intervention and consistent management strategies.
+This condition doesn’t develop overnight but progressively deteriorates over time, highlighting the significance of early diagnosis and consistent management strategies.

 The Role of Exercise in Managing Sarcopenia